 Sue Keith (09:22)

 Good question.
 I think it's a combination of trusting our instincts and hiring a really good lawyer.
 We hired a bulldog and she was fantastic.
-There was, you know, she looked at everything with ice cold eyes, all in our interest to the point where sometimes we had to say, okay, we need to soften our stance a little bit on this point, whatever, whatever negotiating point we were dealing with.
-But I think it was that, but it was a lot of gut.
-They're a, they're a family owned business.
+She looked at everything with ice cold eyes, all in our interest to the point where sometimes we had to say, “okay, we need to soften our stance a little bit on this point” for whatever negotiating point we were dealing with.
+I think it was that, but it was also a lot of gut.
+They're a family-owned business.
+There was no outside funding involved.
+They'd been around for 50 years.
+The CEO was the son of the founder.
+It just felt like good people.

 Elizabeth Shea (10:00)